 There are multiple ways to upload the header.php file on the website server which I have mentioned below.

-Now it's totally up to you which method you want to use to accomplish this task, whatever method you follow still the process would be almost similar to complete this task.
+Now it's totally up to you which method you want to use to accomplish this task, whatever method you follow still the process would be almost similar to completing this task.

 Once you login to your server using any of the methods you like,